TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

 Ohhhhhh yes.
 It's time again... for the weekly...

 Uh, this week, let's take a behind-the-scenes look into the music of the [Arrows](https://www.youtube.com/watch?v=DNBKdU6XrLY) video.
-It's time for a...
+It's time for a DEEP DIVE.

 ## Time travel